DZ521111/DZ521111/README.md

 >>>

 ## About :
    B.Tech.
-3rd year Computer Engineering student.
-Passionate about Data Science, Machine Learning and open source.
+Computer Engineer.
+Passionate about Astronomy, Data Science, Machine Learning and open source.
 Also, have some experience in and Data Analysis.
-Currently learning new technologies to implement on real world projects. **Love SpaceX**
+Currently learning new technologies to implement on real world projects.

 <img align="right" height="220px" width="350px" alt="GIF" src="https://media.giphy.com/media/3og0IFrHkIglEOg8Ba/giphy.gif" />